Activities & Facilities

 Hector is now an old gentleman of almost 11 years old but he still enjoys his walks around the Falls.
 In his younger days he attended all management meetings with our late estate manager, John Voisey, although these days he's just in it for the biscuits.

-Unfortunately Hector passed away in March of this year, 2016.
+Unfortunately Hector passed away in March 2016.
 He will be greatly missed.
 You may however spot his friend Thor, the not so miniature daschund out about, as he has decided to carry on the Estate Hound tradition, albeit in a more diminutive way!!

 Canonteign Falls provides the perfect environment to sustain and promote a healthy colony of bees.
 No artificial fertilisers are used on our land and consequently wild flowers, particularly clover, thrives.
 A few years ago we introduced 10 hives to the estate and planted a dedicated bee garden in the old orchard at the Falls under the guidance of our apiarist, Tim Hall, and his team.